g-gaston/eks-anywhere/DEVELOPMENT_BEST_PRACTICE.md

 # Development Best Practice

 Software development is like nature: it's in a constant state of flux and continuously changing.
-As software engineers, its our responsibility to embrace the flux and write clean code that is _optimized for change_.
+As software engineers, it's our responsibility to embrace the flux and write clean code that is _optimized for change_.
 In doing so, we can rapidly innovate and satisfy customer needs.

 ## Guiding principles